 - Monk: Add +5 feet to the distance by which fall damage is reduced when the monk uses the slow fall ability.
 This bonus cannot improve the total amount of the monk’s slow fall distance reduction by more than 1.5 times its normal granted distance (ex.
 30 feet maximum reduced at 4th level, up to 135 feet maximum at 18th level).

-- Necromancer: The necromancer gains +1/6 of an additional use of shadow burst.
+- Necromancer: The necromancer gains +1/6 of an additional use of harm touch.

 - Ninja: Add a +1 bonus to attack rolls when attacking on or charging from higher ground.